‘Common man has already started benefitting from use of renewable energy’

 Recently, nearly one lakh solar pumps of 3, 5 and 7 horsepower have been installed under Maha Krushi Urja Abhiyan -PM Kusum Yojana in areas in Maharashtra where farmers do not have electricity connections.

-What efforts is MEDA taking to increase production of renewable energy in Maharashtra?
+What efforts is MEDA taking to increase the production of renewable energy in Maharashtra?

 Under the 2020 RE policy, as a state Nodal Agency, we have undertaken 17,360 MW of grid-connected renewable power projects to be completed by 2025.
 These include 12,930 MW of solar power projects, 2,500 MW of wind energy projects, 1,350 MW of co-generation projects, 380 MW of small hydro projects, and 200 MW of urban solid waste-based projects.